ArduPilot/ardupilot_wiki/dev/source/docs/pixhawk-advanced-hardware-info.rst

 Pixhawk Advanced Hardware Info
 ==============================

-Basic information on the Pixhawk can be found in the :ref:`Supported Hardware Section <supported-autopilot-controller-boards>`.
+Basic information on the Pixhawk can be found in the :ref:`Supported Hardware Section <common-autopilots>`.

 Please follow the links below to learn more about potential Pixhawk boot issues and how to add a COA (certificate of authenticity) to your Pixhawk boards.